brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo.md

 ### The `scss.html` partial

-As in the [two](/posts/2021/11/making-tailwind-jit-work-hugo/) [posts](/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition/) about Tailwind-3-on-Hugo, you'll want to create a separate [partial template ("partial")](https://gohugo.io/templates/partials/)---we'll name it `scss.html`---and call it with the [`partialCached` function](https://gohugo.io/functions/partialcached/).
+As in the [two](/posts/2021/11/making-tailwind-jit-work-hugo/) [posts](/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition/) about Tailwind-3-on-Hugo, you'll want to create a separate [partial template ("partial")](https://gohugo.io/templates/partials/) --- we'll name it `scss.html` --- and call it with the [`partialCached` function](https://gohugo.io/functions/partialcached/).
 This will make both development and production far less taxing on your system and the host's.
 The `scss.html` partial will contain the SCSS/CSS-handling you'd otherwise do elsewhere (perhaps the site-wide `baseof.html` or a `head.html` partial), where you'll replace that code with:

 ```go-html-template
 {{ partialCached "scss.html" . }}